Bless the Lord, O you his angels, you mighty ones who do his word,

 - The words we sing should be a blend of singing about God, to God, and in response to God both corporately and individually.

 - The words we sing should be heard.
 Our desire is to be a singing church.
-Our focus isn't necessarily on what people like to listen to individually, but on what can be sung corporately.
+Our focus isn't necessarily on what people like to listen to as individuals, but on what can be sung corporately.
+As such, we prioritize songs written with congregational singing in mind.